LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 <details>
 <summary> Laugier et al. 2022: Asgard/NOTT: L-band nulling interferometry at the VLTI </summary>
 </details>
+NOTT = Nulling Observations of ExoplaneTs and dusT, beam combiner for VLTI which aims to resolve young giant exoplanets around nearby stars down to 5 mas with $10^5$ contrast in the L-band.
+Down to mag 7, errors are dominated by correlated instrumental errors.
+Beyond that magnitude, the thermal background of the relay and telescope are dominant.
+Nulling interferometry is based on the technique to tune phases f acombined beam, creating a dark fringe.
+The path length difference must be matched within a fraction of the wavelength.
+The technique was first proposed by Bracewell (1978) and in particular the sin-chop architecture of Angel & Woolf (1997) is considered.
+Phase errors due to errors in the optical path difference caused by turbulence in the atmosphere can be cancelled out using *kernel-nulling*, as proposed by Martinache & Ireland (2018).

+*SCIFIsim* was developed to simulate the effects of instrumental noise on nulling-interferometry.
+It takes into account wavelength dependence, via chromatic combination, which means that the coupler matrix, representing the architecture, is wavelength dependent.
+For each wavelength bin and microsecond order subexposure the following steps are executed by SCIFYsim:
+- A vector of the the real spectrum collected by the telescope is transferred into a complex phasor, encoding also the geometric position, optical abberations , transmission map of the waveguide and optical transmission
+- This is combined with the complex amplitude of each source, to compute the complex amplitude of light entering the integrated beam combiners
+- This is multiplied with the matrix of the beam combiner to get the complex amplitude at the outputs, namely the exact signal, the errors and the total signal.
+The spectrograph modules convolves the intensity at the output with a spectroscopic point spread function via a MonteCarlo simulation to form a 2D array of pixels.
+Throughput and thermal background are evaluated based on transmisson-emission objects.
+Thermal background is computed via Planck's law.

+Main sources of errors included in the model:
+- Abberations in the beam produce variations in the focal plane complex amplitude upon injection into single-mode waveguides
+- Residual optical path errors, computed via the GRAVITY fringe tracker
+- Internal combiner chromatic errors, modelled using order 6 polynomial, which leads to imperfect nulling.
+Mitigated using variable thickness planes.
+- Not included: Longitudinal atmospheric dispersion, assumed to be compensated by ZnSe corrector plates to first order.
+There is a higher correlation in erros closer to the nominal scheme.

+The distribution of errors is studied, and the Shapiro-Wilk test for 'Gaussian noise' fails beyond 400 samples for 3 seconds detector integration time.
+But Gaussian model is still practical to use.

+The covariance matrix of the total errors is the sum of read-out noise, photon noise and instrumental noise.
+It is assumed that detection integration time measurements are statistically independent.
+The data is averaged over several chunks or 'observing blocks' whose errors are assumed uncorrelated.

+Result: the inner part of the spectrum is correlated together. the outer part of the spectrum is anti-correlated.

+A series of statistical detection tests is done based on Ceau et al. 2019.
+The covariance matrix is 'block-diagonal' with size $n_{chunks}\times n_{channels} \times n_{outputs}$
 <details>
 <summary> Martinache & Ireland 2018: Kernel-nulling for a robust direct interferometric detection of extrasolar planets </summary>
 </details>